 Organizing Voter Registration drives at your high school

-Is your school participating in the Governor's Challenge in High School Voter Registration?
-High schools across the Commonwealth have the opportunity to compete to register the highest percentage of their student voting-age population during the 2016-17 School Year.
-Schools that reach or exceed 65 percent will receive a certificate framed poster that a professional graphic artist has designed to hang in a prominent place.
-The challenge will conclude the last week of April of 2017.
+Is your school participating in the 2018 FCPS High School Voter Registration Challenge?
+High schools across FCPS have the opportunity to compete to register the highest percentage of their student voting-age population during the 2017-18 School Year.
+Schools that reach or exceed 65 percent will receive a plaque to hang in a prominent place.
+The challenge will conclude the last week on May 21st, 2018.

 Do you know that almost 10% of paper registration ballots get rejected?
 It's easy to skip a box.
 Students are also not used to filling out government forms and think that writing in pink or green pen or even in pencil (it works for the SAT!) will suffice.
 Blue or black ink works best.
 Students also forget to turn in the forms.

 Do you know that the League of Women Voters of Fairfax can help register your students?
 Whether within Fairfax County Public Schools or at private high schools, we are available to assist your school in registering eligible students.
 We are happy to come into the school to register students + whether coming into the lunchroom, during homeroom, before or after school, at a sports' events, a senior day -- whatever is convenient for you.